Board Action Bulletin

 Board Analyzing Regulation on Compensation Related to Loans

-The Board approved an advance notice of proposed rulemaking (opens new window) to seek public comment on possible changes to its regulation (opens new window) governing compensation in connection with lending.
+The Board approved an advance notice of proposed rulemaking (opens new window) to seek public comment on possible changes to its regulation (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) governing compensation in connection with lending.

 The Board is considering modernizing the regulation as part of the agency’s regulatory reform agenda.